wickste/mixed-reality/mixed-reality-docs/mr-azure-313.md

 5. If your device is not here, you will need to right-click *Azure IoT Hub Devices*, and then click **Set IoT Hub Connection String**.
 You will then see that the **Command Palette** (at the top of VS Code), will prompt you to input your *Connection String*.
 This is the *Connection String* you noted down at the end of [Chapter 3](#chapter-3---the-iot-hub-service).
 Press the **Enter** key, once you have copied the string in.

 6. Your device should load, and appear.
-Right-click on the device name, and then click, **Create Deployment for IoT Edge Device**.
+Right-click on the device name, and then click, **Create Deployment for Single Device**.

     ![create deployment](images/AzureLabs-Lab313-33.png)